SeckMohameth/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-The learning objective is to understand permission commands on the Linux terminal
+Learning objective is to understand permission commands on the Linux terminal